Omkar17Coder/EventFlow/Readme.md

 # EventFlow: Distributed Event Processing System

-EventFlow is a high-performance, distributed event processing system built in Go, designed to handle complex event routing with robust retry mechanisms and persistent storage capabilities.
+EventFlow is a high-performance, distributed event processing system built in Go, designed to handle complex event routing with robust retry mechanisms, persistent storage capabilities, and dynamic worker scaling.

 ## System Overview

 ### Message Flow
 1. Messages enter through the Common Queue
-2. Messages are distributed to specific Topic Queues
+2. Dispatcher routes messages to specific Topic Queues (API, DB, Email)
-3. If Topic Queues are full:
+3. If insertion into Topic Queue fails:
-   - Messages go to Retry Queue
+   - Messages are moved to Retry Queue
-   - Retry attempts are tracked
+   - Retry attempts are tracked with exponential backoff
-   - Exponential backoff is applied
+   - Each retry attempts to insert into the respective channel
-4. After max retries or when retry queue is full:
+4. After multiple retry failures:
-   - Messages are moved to Secondary (Persistent) Storage
+   - Messages are stored in persistent file storage
+   - System triggers worker upscaling for the affected channel
 5. Failed messages can be:
    - Retried with exponential backoff
-   - Declared dead after max attempts
+   - Stored in file storage for later processing
+   - Trigger worker scaling for improved processing

 ## Architecture